 The Eiffel Tower was built at the height of the Industrial Revolution.
 Its components can be seen in several references: the use of steel, the clean construction of stained glass and decorations, and the decorative-industrial design.
 The base of the tower is made up of four gates that combine into high stability on the one hand and flexibility on the other.
 This combination is what allows the tower to deal with strong winds.
 The arches also contribute to the unique appearance of the tower.
 The elevators in the tower are also special.
 They are based on a hydraulic mechanism that places safety before speed and therefore the elevators are rather slow.
 This mechanism was considered very advanced for it time.

 Eiffel was a creator during the industrial Revolution, which explains the big impact on his work.
-He was impacted by the growing need for public transportation - as a result of the city's urbanization processes and transitions of people, and exposed Eiffel to diverse materials from different parts of the world.
+He was impacted by the growing need for public transportation - as a result of the city's urbanization processes and transitions of people.
+This exposed Eiffel to diverse materials from different parts of the world.

 Eiffel was one of the pioneers that used steel - a new material in the building sector in his time.
 Eiffel used steel bars as both constructive and decorative elements.
 He designed the steel interior of the Statue of Liberty, and gained fame by his many various designs.
 In 1887 he was invited to build the Eiffel Tower.
 The building was actually built for the international exhibit that took place in Paris in 1889, celebrating 100 years for the French Revolution.